Digoxin (Intramuscular route, intravenous route)

 Uses of This Medicine:

-Digoxin injection is used in combination with a diuretic ("water pill") and an angiotensin-converting enzyme (ACE) inhibitor to treat congestive heart failure and a heart rhythm problem called atrial fibrillation.
+Digoxin injection is given in combination with a diuretic (water pill) and an angiotensin-converting enzyme (ACE) inhibitor to treat heart failure in adults and children.
+It is also used to treat adults with atrial fibrillation (a heart rhythm problem).

 Before Using This Medicine: